 I brought in large thin sheets of drawing paper, and thick stubs of charcoal.
 I knelt on the carpeting and bent over the paper.
 I began to draw.
 And draw.
 And I did not stop.
 There was no thought about being an artist.
-I was not following any preexisting passion.
+I was not following any passion.
 I was bored.
 And had stumbled across an activity that gave me instant feedback.
 The compulsion to draw was to get better feedback.
 And so I kept drawing.
 I became obsessively committed to this work.
 Hobbies became immaterial.
 This continues to this day.

-It’s the first thing one loses when vision starts to go, the ability to see texture.
+It’s the first thing one loses when vision starts to go — the ability to see texture.
 When a camera lens snaps into sharp focus, we know it, thanks to texture.
 A year later I had the second transplant to my right eye in New York.
 I finished high school, and entered Johannesburg College of Art.
-Situated in a bleak building in a seedy area of downtown Johannesburg, my fellow students and I watched hookers across the street, first port of call for ex convicts just released from the state prison.
-I studied Industrial Design for two years before switching to Graphic Design for a further two years, graduating First in Class.
+Situated in a bleak building in a seedy area of downtown Johannesburg, my fellow students and I watched hookers across the street, first port of call for ex-convicts just released from the state prison.
+I double majored in Product Design and Graphic Design for four years, graduating with a First Class Associates Degree.

-I worked for large corporations, WNBC-TV (four years), Revlon, Estee Lauder, Bergdorf Goodman, New York Institute of Technology, New York Times Publishing, New York Magazine, Esquire, among many others.
+I worked for large corporations, WNBC-TV New York (four years), Revlon, Estee Lauder, Bergdorf Goodman, New York Institute of Technology, New York Times Publishing, New York Magazine, Esquire, among many others.
 And my work with tiny adventures—start ups— are the sparks that lit my road.
 After ten years of this, I turned to fine art, a decade long immersion in abstraction, fired by the giant abstract works that dominated the soaring lobbies of New York skyscrapers.
 My paintings now hang in public and private collections in eight countries.

 I began to feel pulled back to working in the commercial marketplace, outside the gallery.
 I was astounded at the precision of a print created with work done on a Macintosh computer.
 It became my tool of choice.
 I work widely in graphic design, illustration, photography.
 After working as an art director for a multimedia company, charged with all design and branding, I changed direction to design large patterns for architectural surfaces.
 My life does not follow a well-worn path.
 I am now busy with design for Mobile, the Web, Information Architecture, and Interaction.
 The more the categories break apart the more they have at their center the same spine inside all good design.
 It is intimate.
 It is capable of being wordless.
 And behind it is a story.